Reading Toolbox | Teaching dyslexic learners

-This course includes two online video conferences, and an optional four-week online module.
+This course includes two online workshops, and an optional four-week online module.
 The self-paced module is in the form of a community of professional learning and takes a minimum of one to two hours of engagement per week.

 The course focuses on the literacy strategies you can teach learners with dyslexia or a different type of reading difficulty.